xixiaofinland/advent_of_code_2020/learnings.md

 skipping errors.
 It’s a concise way to avoid `.unwrap()` spam, but be aware it suppresses IO errors, so use it only if you’re okay ignoring those.

+## d13b

+Good to know CRT algorithm exists and what the problem is.
+But I don't focus on algorithm here.